giacomo-folli/act/DOCS.md

-# Taskman
+# Act

 A simple, file-based CLI todo manager written in Rust.
 Tasks persist in a human-readable TOML file.

 ## Overview

-Taskman stores tasks in `tasks.toml` in the current directory.
+Act stores tasks in `tasks.toml` in the current directory.
 Each task has a title, optional description, and one of three statuses: `todo`, `doing`, or `done`.

 ## Requirements